 She mentions that her full-service social media package includes everything a client needs to have their entire social media presence managed.

 Clients hiring you for a full-service social media management package want a completely hands-off approach.
 You’ll do everything that forms within a social media strategy—often meaning you can charge higher premium rates for this type of package.

 Social media advertising spend is expected to reach $187,633m by 2023, purely because it helps reach the millions of people using social media for a small cost.

 You could offer a full-service advertising package, creating Twitter, LinkedIn, and Reddit ads for your clients.
 Or, you could offer advertising services for one particular platform like Facebook.

 This is what Climbing Trees offer:

 The best part about Facebook advertising is that you won’t need to plough thousands into ads.
-The cost per click (CPC) of a typical Facebook ad is just $0.27, and you can reach 1,000 people for as little as $0.59—compared to $3.50 for Twitter ads.
+The cost per click (CPC) of a typical Facebook ad is around $0.97, and the average cost per impression (CPM) is 0.56$ compared to Twitter where it goes up to $3.50.